matrix-org/matrix-spec/content/client-server-api/modules/content_repo.md

 the user wants to use.

-Uploads are POSTed to a resource on the user's local homeserver which returns a MXC URI which can later be used to GET the download.
+Uploads are POSTed to a resource on the user's local homeserver which returns a `mxc://` URI which can later be used to GET the download.
 Content is downloaded from the recipient's local homeserver, which must first transfer the content from the origin homeserver using the same API (unless the origin and destination homeservers are the same).